Brian Eno: Spore

 Eno composed most of the music for the Electronic Arts video game Spore (2008), assisted by his long-term collaborator, the musician and programmer Peter Chilvers.
 Much of the music is generative and responsive to the player's position within the game.

 iOS apps

-Inspired by possibilities presented to Eno and Chilvers whilst working together on the generative soundtrack for the video game Spore (2008), the two began to release generative music in the Apple App format.
+Inspired by possibilities presented to Eno and Chilvers while working together on the generative soundtrack for the video game Spore (2008), the two began to release generative music in the Apple App format.
 They set up the website generativemusic.com and created generative music applications for the iPhone, iPod Touch, and iPad: